realazizk/mytodo/README.md

 Mytodo is a free/libre (as in speech) todolist manager it protects totally the privacy of the user because the user himself will setup and hack this script for his own sake, basically this project focuses more on the user freedom rather than the quality of the software which comes in a second place.

-This project mainly contains two parts the server part which is a really simple python code you can setup on any old machine or even a raspberry pi and a client software.
+This project mainly contains two parts the server part which is a really simple RESTful API that you can setup on any old machine or even a raspberry pi and a client software.

-For the client part have already :
+For the client part we have already :

   - A console based client.
   - A really simple GUI tool.